閉じる

 We have developed an "ultra-fine nickel powder slurry dispersion" that allows fine nickel particles to be easily impregnated into a porous catalyst support suitable for the methanation reaction.
 This technology enhances the catalytic performance of nickel and is expected to contribute to the advancement of methanation technology.

-- Catalysts for Fuel Cells: Improves energy conversion efficiency.
+1. Fuel Cells Catalysts: Improves energy conversion efficiency.

 For more information about Our Ultra-fine nickel powder used in Sumitomo Metal Mining's ultra-fine nickel particle dispersion, please refer to following